 Big claims: If a provider or product claims to be a "cure" for MS or makes other outrageous claims, be cautious.

-Source: Be wary if the product is only being offered through one manufacturer.
+Source: Be wary if the product is being offered through only one manufacturer.

 Ingredients: Make sure all of the active ingredients are listed.
 Do not trust "secret formulas."

 Testimonials: You’ll usually only hear from people who are satisfied with the product, so beware, especially if you see or hear "paid endorsement" with their comments.
-Also, watch for testimonials by people who are only listed by initials, locations, or first names.
+Also, watch for testimonials by people who are listed only by initials, locations, or first names.